If you're looking for a house to buy, it's likely you'll come across a 'doer-upper' on your journey.

 And most importantly, keep an eye out for hidden treasures - many Victorian fireplaces were covered over by home buyers in the 1950s and 1960s.

-If your property is in need of renovation then it's likely that the electrics and heating system will be out and date and need replacing.
+If your property is in need of renovation then it's likely that the electrics and heating system will be out of date and need replacing.

 And there's a strong chance that an energy efficient, modern heating system will add genuine value to your property, in which case you'll get your money back and more.